Kapendev/parin/README.md

 To speed up build times, use the `debug` flag.
 Below are installation commands for Emscripten for some Linux distributions.
+Note that some of these may not install the latest version.

 #### Ubuntu